 Designed for the needs of the elementary education student.
 Essentials of public school music; study of the fundamentals of music.
 Reading music notations and terminology.
 Three lecture hours per week.

 1911 Recital Class I-IV (1)

-- 1921 Required performance of solo and ensemble literature by students majoring in music.
-Attendance at a prescribed number of2911 approved musical performances per semester is also required. - 2921
+1921 Required performance of solo and ensemble literature by students majoring in music.
+Attendance at a prescribed number of

 Music Organizations (MUO)